 Designing for Two

 The prompt was to create a photo-driven app that both a 75-year-old and a toddler could use together.
 The case study began by looking at various technology and screen sizes both markets use in order to understand how each of them might drive different parts of this family tale interactive.
-I researched some of the technological and neurological limitations both markets might experience with interactive screens and used the findings to establish a visual language.
+The research also included some of the technological and neurological limitations both markets might experience with interactive screens and used the findings to establish a visual language.
 This case study also used two family members who fit the age requirements for this assignment in order to test these designs

 First Concept: Object Metaphor